PythWare/Aldnoah-Engine/README.md

 # Mod Manager GUI

-Use the mousewheel to scroll down as your mod count grows, click mods to preview and choose to enable/disable, etc. The Mod Manager can disable individual mods or disable all mods.
-Disable All truncates containers back to their original sizes, making them vanilla.
+Use the mousewheel to scroll down as your mod count grows, click mods to preview and choose to enable/disable, etc. The Mod Manager can disable individual mods (Empty) or disable all (Empty Every Bottle) mods.
+Empty Every Bottle truncates containers back to their original sizes, making them vanilla while disabling all applied mods.

 <img width="1243" height="829" alt="7" src="https://github.com/user-attachments/assets/89dcffe1-d978-47c2-9700-3a515a7a5833" />